dsaraujo/pf2e-stat-block-parser/README.md

-# Starfinder Statblock Parser
+# Pathfinder 2E Statblock Parser

-A simple FoundryVTT module that allows GMs to parse the statblocks of Starfinder NPCs so they can quickly create NPCs.
+A simple FoundryVTT module that allows GMs to parse the statblocks of Pathfinder NPCs so they can quickly create NPCs.
+It is based on the amazing Starfinder Parser by Deepflame at https://gitlab.com/TimToxopeus/sfrpg-statblock-parser, and with code by darrenan in his PF2CreatureParser Extension for Fantasy Grounds.

 ## Use